 We’ve gotten many requests over the years for Chinese postpartum recipes, so in this post, we’ll go over some traditional Chinese dietary guidelines for new moms, as well as relevant recipes!

 Important Disclaimer: The content of this article is intended for informational and educational purposes only and should not be misconstrued as medical advice.
 We are not physicians.
 There are many customs and traditions surrounding childbirth and new parenthood, and this post simply describes Chinese cultural practices and traditions.
 Always consult your doctor to understand what is safe for you.
-Also, here we use terms like “mom” and “mother” but this post is meant to be inclusive of anyone who has undergone childbirth.
+Also, here we use terms like “mom” and “mother” but this post is meant to be inclusive of any birthing parent.

 Replenishing the Body

 After the birth of a new baby, most people focus their attention on…the new baby.
 And who can blame them?
 There’s so much indescribable excitement and joy around this new family member!